AbdallahZein12/AbdallahZein12/README.md

 - 👋 Hi, I’m @AbdallahZein12
-- 👀 I’m interested in Python Development and Data Science!
+- 👀 I’m interested in Python Development and Data Engineering!
 - 🌱 I’m currently interning at the Federal Reserve Bank of New York as a Technology Group Analyst Intern and I am learning about Big Data with (Pyspark, AWS, Databricks...) and Algos and Data Structures like linked lists and binary trees!.
 I am a sophomore CS student at LIU Brooklyn and the president of the 2023/2024 Google Developer Student Club Chapter!
 - 💞️ I’m looking to collaborate on anything coding related!!!
 - 📫 How to reach me www.linkedin.com/in/abdallah-abdel